sherlock-audit/2025-06-notional-exponent-judging/README.md

 _No response_

+## Discussion

+**T-Woodward**

+Not a useful comment.
+The same could be said of any token.
+The risk is higher here due to a hardcoded dex, but it is a known and understood risk.
+Furthermore, users can wait until PT maturity to exit via unstaking their sUSDe and avoiding the dex altogether.

 # Issue M-19: Unable to deposit to Convex in Arbitrum

 Source: https://github.com/sherlock-audit/2025-06-notional-exponent-judging/issues/678

+This issue has been acknowledged by the team but won't be fixed at this time.

 ## Found by
 dan\_\_vinci, elolpuer, khaye26, xiaoming90